arangodb/docs/3.8/graphs-custom-pregel.md

 Behaves similar to `let` but expects a list as `value` for each variable.
 It then produces the cartesian product of all lists and evaluates its expression for each n-tuple.
-The return value is always `none`.
+The return value is always `null`.
 The order is guaranteed to be lexicographic order.
 If the list of variables is empty, the expressions are evaluated once.
 If one list is empty, nothing is evaluted.